-Parent consultation meetings are held twice a year in terms 2 and 4 but parents are welcome to visit the school or arrange meetings at other times to discuss any aspect of their child's progress with the class teacher or SENCo.
+Parent consultation meetings are held twice a year in terms 1 and 2 but parents are welcome to visit the school or arrange meetings at other times to discuss any aspect of their child's progress with the class teacher or SENCo.
 We are happy to make arrangements, wherever possible, for interpreters to be present for parents with a first language other than English.
-SEND information and leaflets/audio guides are available in a number of community languages through Parent Partnership Oxfordshire.
+SEND information and leaflets/audio guides are available in a number of community languages through SENDIASS.

-Parent Partnership Oxfordshire is part of the new SEN and Disability Information, Advice and Support Service (SENDIASS) in Oxfordshire and provides a range of support for parents of pupils with SEND, including Independent Parental Supporters (IPS) and Independent Supporters, a new role introduced in 2014 to support parents who are going through the EHC process only.
+SEN and Disability Information, Advice and Support Service (SENDIASS) in Oxfordshire provides a range of support for parents of pupils with SEND, including Independent Parental Supporters (IPS) and Independent Supporters, a new role introduced in 2014 to support parents who are going through the EHC process only.
 IPS give advice and support to parents of pupils with SEND at the SEND support stage.
-Parent Partnership also gives information about mediation services.
+They also give information about mediation services.
 They arrange meetings and produces leaflets and Audio guides about many aspects of SEND.
 They can be contacted on 01865 810516.